akorunska/x.teams/module-5/README.md

-# Satoshi Way: module 5
+# Post-Satoshi Era: module 5

 The aim of this week is to build the ICO that matches specification given in the task.